PTRRR/clib/README.md

      - Fix syntax errors automatically
      - Add necessary imports and configurations
    - You can gradually replace autopilot-generated code with your own as you learn

-## Workshop Origins

-This framework was developed as a teaching tool for a graphic design workshop introducing students to computer graphics and data-driven design principles.
-It provides an approachable entry point to WebGL, shader programming, and generative design through the familiar metaphor of clock visualization.
-The library abstracts complex graphics programming concepts while still allowing students to experiment with advanced features as their understanding grows.

 ## Examples